 Our research relies on building new computational methods to address new engineering problems.
 That means we write our own codes and go through rigorous exercises of software design, development and testing.
-We advocate the use of version control and keep our codes on git servers.
-We also collaborate with others, such as the SU2, Nektar++, and Incompact3D projects for our work on high-fidelity fluid-structure interaction and multidisciplinary optimization.
-Our purpose is to share our codes with the wider community once they are sufficiently mature for others to benefit from it.
-The codes below are (or will be shortly) available for others to use under a BSD open-source license.
+We advocate the use of version control and collaborative development and keep our codes on git servers.
+We participate in multiple international projects, including SU2, Nektar++, and Incompact3D, on high-fidelity fluid-structure interaction and multidisciplinary optimization.
+Our purpose is to share our codes with the wider community once they are sufficiently mature for others to benefit from it, and also for traceability of our published results.

 |SHARPy||Simulation of High-Aspect Ratio Planes (and HAWT)||del Carre, Goizueta, Muñoz||Hesse, Murua, Simpson, Maraniello|